aysegulpekel/algorithm-exercises/README.md

 *MacBook Air (13-inch, Mid 2012) - 1,8 GHz Intel Core i5, 4 GB 1600 MHz DDR3*

-Since recursive function has exponential time complexity and binet's function is platform dependent, iterative function seems more reliable.
-But if the case is big number computation with time constraint and approx result is enough, better to go with Binet.
+Since recursive function has exponential time complexity and Binet's function is platform dependent, iterative function seems more reliable.
+But if the case is big number computation with time constraint and approximate result is enough, better go with Binet.

 See below the computation times in nano seconds to calculate F(n):